-- Since ferrets are a part of mustelid family, they do have anal sacks to produce the bad odor when in danger.
+- Since ferrets are a part of the mustelid family, they do have anal sacks to produce a bad odor when in danger.
 But, ferrets are pets, meaning they rarely come in dangerous situations, so ferrets release smell bombs very rarely.

 - Ferrets are actually very clean animals and most of the time they will clean themselves.
 They can even wash their paws and head.
-It isn’t recommended to bathe a ferret often, every 2-3 months is enough.
+It isn’t recommended to bathe a ferret, only when he is really dirty (mud, dust, or something similar).

 FACTS ABOUT FERRETS AS PETS

 - Ferrets are more popular than you think.
 They are considered 3rd most popular pet in the USA, right next to cats and dogs.

 - If you assume that ferrets are wild animals, think again.
 Ferrets are domesticated for so long that they don’t have fear towards humans.